sysaulab/libseedy/README.md

 ### Window Legacy

-These binaries implement a portable [Mersenne Twister algorithm](https://github.com/ESultanik/mtwister) initiated with seedy().
+These binaries implement a portable [Mersenne Twister algorithm](https://github.com/ESultanik/mtwister) initiated with seedy() 32 bits.
 Refactoring shishua.h to be "ancient C" compatible would require adapting the algorithm to 32 bits or reimplement using a software 64 bit library.
 Replacing it with the more conservative Mersenne Twister makes much more sense.
 Aside from replacing uin32_t with "unsigned long" only one declaration followed an instructions and needed be declared at the top of the function first.

 Compiled with Visual C++ 6.